innerviewer/nexlog/readme.md

 [![Zig](https://img.shields.io/badge/Zig-0.13.0-orange.svg)](https://ziglang.org/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 > Development will mainly happen on the `develop` branch.
+There is not much documentation.
+You can look into the `tests/` folder and the `examples/` folder.

 ## Features